deckgo/starter-kit/README.md

 Moreover, [DeckDeckGo] bundles your presentation with services workers letting you publish it online as a Progressive Web App.

+Cherry on the cake 🍒🎂 [DeckDeckGo] comes with its [Progressive Web App](https://deckdeckgo.app) that allows you to remote control your presentation 🚀

 ## Table of contents

 - [Stater Kit](#stater-kit)